juxt/yada/dev/resources/user-manual.md

 ## Security

+With security, it is important to understand the concepts, processes and standards in detail.
+While yada can help with good security defaults and attempts to make security configuration easier, it is still important that you are familiar with security concepts, so read this chapter carefully.

+### Security is part of the resource, not the route

 In yada, resources are self-contained and are individually protected from unauthorized access.
-We agree with the HTTP standards authors when we consider security to be integral to the definition of the resource itself, and not an extra to be bolted on afterwards, or integrated into the location process by which a request's URI is used to determine which resource to dispatch to.
+We agree with the HTTP standards authors when we consider security to be integral to the definition of the resource itself, and not an extra to be bolted on afterwards.
+Nor should it be complected with routing.
+The process of looking up a resource from a URI is independent of how that resource should behave.

-This needs to be emphasized because the majority of other 'web frameworks' build security into the routing mechanism.
+This needs to be emphasized because other web frameworks and libraries couple security to the router.
 While this may be convenient at first, it brings in additional complexity and tightly couples the URI to security concerns.
-HTTP considers the URI's path to be opaque, and it should not influence the semantics of the resource it identifies.
+HTTP considers the URI's path to be opaque, and it should be decoupled from the semantics of the resource it identifies.

+Building security into each resource yields other benefits, such as making it easier to test the resource as a unit in isolation of other resources and the router.

 As in all other areas, yada aims for 100% compliance with core HTTP standards when it comes to security, notably